 Undergraduates from Purdue's regional campuses may participate.
 If you wish to include a participant from one of these campuses, email Paula Memmer (pmemmer1@purdue.edu) to enroll the student and request admission to the Purdue West Lafayette campus.
-Once the student is informed of admission, they must set up a Purdue account and register for the appropriate course number from the My Purdue page assigned to her/him.
-Regional students will need to inquire with their home campus Financial Aid Office if they wish to receive aid for the program.
-Students should also be advised to let their home campus Study Abroad Office know around the time of their application.
+Once the student is informed of admission, s/he must set up a Purdue account and register for the appropriate course number from the My Purdue page assigned to her/him.
+Regional students will need to inquire with their home campus financial aid office if they wish to receive aid for the program.
+Students should also be advised to let their home campus study abroad office know around the time of their application.